Art Action Earwig in collaboration with developer Gun Woo Kim (Ujuchu Company).

 -Some contents deal with subject matter that may trigger trauma, such as death, socioeconomic divides, and a disaster.

-Home Squat Home mobile app tent/QR code banner Installation in Woodward’s Atrium (111 W. Hastings) at the 17th Heart of the City Festival (Oct 28-Nov 8, 2020), Vancouver, BC.
-Canada
+Oct 28-Nov 8, 2020 – Home Squat Home mobile app Tent with QR code banner Installation in Woodward’s Atrium (111 W. Hastings) at the 17th Heart of the City Festival, Vancouver, BC.
+Canada (Tent installation with QR code in Woodward’s Atrium.
+October 28-November 1.
+QR code banner Installation on the KW Studios’ window in Woodward’s Atrium.
+November 2-November 8).

 We thank our funders and supporters that made this project possible.